sensei-hacker/inavwiki/Building-custom-firmware.md

 ````
 ## Caveats

 This solves the original problem (how to build a NAZE target with BMP085/BMP180).

-However, if one wants to update the source tree (e.g.)
+You can now commit the changes to your branch, otherwise if one wants to update the source tree (e.g.)
 ````
 git pull
 ````
 git will complain that there are uncommitted changes and won't perform the update.
 There are a number of solutions, some beyond the scope of this simple guide, however the easiest are:

+* Commit to your private branch as above; or
 * `$ git reset --hard` before pulling ; or
-* Stash away the original files and restore them before pulling.
+* Stash away the original files and restore them after pulling.